KuSantosh100/Quick-Share/README.md

-# ⚡ FlashShare
+# ⚡ Quick-Share

-Welcome to **FlashShare** — the fastest and easiest way to share files with anyone, anytime.
+Welcome to **QuickShare** — the fastest and easiest way to share files with anyone, anytime.
 Send large files securely with a simple link, no account required.

 <Button>🚀 Get Started</Button>